KittenLord/summaries/rfc9110-HTTP-Semantics.md

 #### 8.5.1.
 Language Tags

 Defined in RFC5646.
-Only languages that humans use, strictly not programming languages.
+Only languages that humans use, explicitly not programming languages.

 ```
 language-tag ::= // Language-Tag in RFC5646